binarydevelop/Obsidian-study-vault/Backend Engineering/Software architecture.md

 # Software Architecture

 ## Why this matters
-==Software architecture determines how well a system can **scale, evolve, remain reliable, and be understood over time**.== For backend engineers, architectural decisions often matter more than code-level optimizations because they are expensive (or impossible) to change later.
+==Software architecture determines how well a system can **scale, evolve, remain reliable, and be understood over time**.==
+- Architectural descisons are basically expensive or impossible to change later
 ## Core idea
 **Software architecture is the set of fundamental structural decisions** about a system:
 - How responsibilities are divided